marginnoteapp/ohmymn-docs/guide/modules/autostyle.md

 ### Modify Excerpt Color

 - Enter the color index, 1-16, which is the color palette from left to right, top to bottom.
-- `Use AutoStyle Config`: Use the presets to refresh the color.
+- `Use AutoStyle Settings`: Use the presets to refresh the color.

 ### Modify Excerpt Style
-- `Use AutoStyle Config`: Use the presets to refresh the color.
+- `Use AutoStyle Settings`: Use the presets to refresh the color.